rssalessio/algorand-royalty-fees/README.md

 # Royalty Fees on Algorand
-This is a short tutorial that explains how to implement Royalty Fees using Inner Transactions and Teal v5 capabilities in Algorand.
+This is a short tutorial that explains how to implement Royalty Fees using [Inner Transactions](https://developer.algorand.org/docs/get-details/dapps/avm/teal/specification/#inner-transactions) and [Teal v5](https://developer.algorand.org/docs/get-details/dapps/avm/teal/) capabilities in Algorand.
-The smart contract has been written in PyTeal, and all the examples are written using Typescript.
+The smart contract has been written in [PyTeal](https://pyteal.readthedocs.io/), and all the examples are written using Typescript.

 We assume that the reader has programming knowledge, and that she/he is already familiarity with Blockchains technology.

-For a complete description of the tutorial, please refer to the main article.
+For a complete description of the tutorial, please refer to the [main article]((https://github.com/rssalessio/algorand-royalty-fees/blob/main/article.md)).
 Otherwise, just check the **Install** section and the **How to run** section.

 AUTHOR: Alessio Russo (alessior@kth.se)